-(a) Use the Needleman Wunsch global alignment Dynamic programming formula in slide set no. 2 to find the sequence alignment score of the two DNA sequences TACGGGTAT and GGACGTACG.
+(a) Use the Needleman Wunsch global alignment Dynamic programming formula in slide set no. 2 to find the sequence alignment score of the two DNA sequences ATCGAACTGCC and TACGCACTCCA.

 Show the filled dynamic programming matrix using +1 for a match, -1 for a mismatch and -1 for a gap penalty in a way similar to the slide sets.
+Additionally, show the alignment itself.